Amtrak Standard Stations Program: Background

 When Amtrak was founded in 1971, it had no facilities beyond the station buildings and depots inherited from its constituent railroads.
 Many were in disrepair.
 Elsewhere, route realignments, ownership conflicts, or a lack of existing facilities required the construction of new station houses.
 Additionally, existing grand terminals in many large cities were larger than Amtrak needed and were expensive to retain.
 These reasons and others prompted the effort to provide those locations with more modern and appropriately sized facilities.

 The first new station Amtrak built was Cincinnati River Road in 1973.
 Other early attempts by Amtrak to create a modest "modern" station design include the 1975 Richmond Staples Mill Road station and 1977 Cleveland Lakefront station.
 Amtrak president Paul Reistrup expressed a desire for Amtrak stations to look familiar in each locality.

 Amtrak formally outlined its Standard Stations Program in its 1978 Standard Stations Program Executive Summary.
 The program was intended to amplify a sleek, modern image.
 It was also intended to foster a unified corporate identity through a consistent "look" and branding, with each standard station using not only one of several similar station building designs, but also the same interior and exterior finishes, signage, and seating.
-The program's manual outlined the reasoning of for such efforts.
+The program's manual outlined the reasoning for such efforts:

 Standard designs were seen as cost-efficient, as they would eliminate design costs that would otherwise be incurred with each and every station were they uniquely designed, and would also expedite construction.

 This was not unprecedented.
 Past American railroads had sometimes built stations in similarly sized communities to a standardized size and design.